SAP-archive/teched2019-cloud-cf-product-list/README.md

 :one: **Mini CodeJam (1 hour)**

-In this session, you will develop a simple SpringBoot application, run it locally and on SAP Cloud Platform Cloud Foundry Environment.
-You will explore what you see for the application in SAP Cloud Platform cockpit and via CF CLI, check basic logs and metrics, etc.
+In this session, you will get familiar with the Cockpit and the Cloud Foundry CLI.
+Specifically, you will learn to:
+- push an application
+- bind a service to an app
+- check app logs
+- change the health check
+- do a blue-green deployment

 Detailed steps description for the session: [Mini CodeJam](/exercises/basic-codeJam)